+Problem Statement

-Problem Statement: Current drying technologies being implemented for continuous solid dose manufacturing systems using conventional heated air drying do not operate on the same time scale (fractions of an hour or more) as other unit operations within the overall process (minutes or less).
-Drying using conventional methods is inherently slow due to its reliance on diffusion, which leads to characteristic response times that are not ideally suited for control of continuous manufacturing processes.
-Microwave drying presents an interesting alternative to traditional methods due to the speed in which the material can be heated.
-This occurs because conventional drying heats the material from the outside whereas microwave energy heats the entire volume of material.
-Microwave drying is not new though, and has been utilized in industries outside of pharma for similar materials.
-In pharma, this technology may never have been fully explored for solid dose manufacturing applications because of the fear of product degradation.
-Today, while this concern may still remain, the process can be monitored and controlled much more tightly PAT and feedback control.
+- Current drying technologies being implemented for continuous solid dose manufacturing systems using conventional heated air drying do not operate on the same time scale (as other unit operations within the overall process. - Drying using conventional methods is inherently slow due to its reliance on diffusion, which leads to characteristic response times that are not ideally suited for control of continuous manufacturing processes. - Microwave drying is not new though, and has been utilized in industries outside of pharma for similar materials. - ➤ In pharma, this technology may never have been fully explored for solid dose manufacturing applications because of the fear of product degradation.
+Today, while this concern may still remain, the process can be monitored and controlled much more tightly using PAT and feedback control.

+Objectives

-Objectives: Demonstrate the feasibility of utilizing microwave based drying modifications to traditional fluid bed drying unit operations that allows for drying times that more closely match the timescales of the other unit operations within a typical solid dose process.
+➤ Demonstrate the feasibility of utilizing microwave based drying modifications to traditional fluid bed drying unit operations that allows for drying times that more closely match the timescales of the other unit operations within a typical solid dose process.